 Seb states that jazz has to be experienced.
 He’s disgusted by people who use it as ‘background music.’
 It’s a special language that he teaches her and she comes to appreciate.
 He takes full advantage in the final scene, telling her he still loves her using only his music, and he plays so passionately that she can see how he wishes things had been different.
 However, there’s an interesting part in the movie, the “sellout” phase where Seb is playing jazz in the background during a scene.
 Is this where it all went downhill?
 What would you say was their final straw?

-Chazelle has deliberately taken this musical off the backlots and grounded in modern-day Los Angeles.
-The opening number, though originally not my favourite, helps set the tone.
-This is the world in which they live, but both are outsiders among that set.
+Chazelle has deliberately taken this musical off the backlots and grounded it in modern-day Los Angeles.
+The opening number helps set the tone.
+This is the world in which they live, but both are outsiders amongst that set.
 At the end of the number, Gosling gives Stone the finger before driving off.
 The offramp used in this number is the same one they used in Speed, where they had to jump the gap.
 Lots of real locations were used in the film – even Seb’s apartment is an actual apartment, not a set.
 Let’s not forget that the movie isn’t called Mia or Seb, it’s called La La Land: the city is also a character.
 City of stars, city of dreams.
 Did the locations help give the movie a sense of reality to you?

 Mia and her friends are resplendent in primary colours because they’re young, and they dream in technicolour.
 She’s dressed in emerald, saphire, yellow.
 At the end of the movie though, she’s wearing white.
 She’s supposedly made her dreams come true, but she’s leached of colour.
 What’s that about?